RuggedPOD/ruggedpod-doc/hardware/user_manual/Ruggedpodinstallationguide.md

 ### d) Sensors ###

-Sensors are arranged in order to contol :
+Sensors are arranged in order to control :

-CPU temperature
+- CPU temperature
-Coolant temperature
+- Coolant temperature
-Casing (external) tempemrature
+- Casing (external) temperature
-External ambiant temperature
+- External ambiant temperature
-coolant level (leak detection)
+- coolant level (leak detection)
-Power consumption
+- Power consumption

 All sensors are connected to the controler board.

 ### e) Coolant ###